Boemska/h54s/README.md

 ### h54s.SasData(tableArray, macroName)
 Creates an object which stores tables, which are then sent back to SAS via the `call` method.
-This is equivalent to h54s.Tables constructor in pre v0.11.
+This is equivalent to `h54s.Tables` constructor deprecated in v0.11.

 ```js
 var data = new h54s.SasData([